AbbieNgXinYi/Gamenian/README.md

 ## Installation:

+1) *Set up 2projectors(1 for coffee table, 1 for the wall/screen), and ensure that the cables are properly connected to UR44(amplifier) to the speakers from the laptop and properly powered on*
+**The cable from the laptop to the amplifier is USB type B to USB type A**

+***Also ensure that the driver is working properly in the amplifier for the speaker to be in working condition***

+2) *Have a LGX AvaMedia CaptureCard (for livestreaming the game onto the table and screen)*

+3) *Ensure that the cables are connected from the laptop that you are going to livestream the game and the media server to the CaptureCard before output it to the 2projectors*

+4) *Once that is done,would need to **install Christie Pandora Box with the licence** to do the meshing of the video and dual live output onto the table and screen*

-1) *Install Unity Hub before installing the Zip folder of the game*
+5) *Install Unity Hub before installing the Zip folder of the game*

-2) *Unzip folder of the game and opening it in Unity Hub*
+6) ***Unzip folder** of the game and opening it in Unity Hub*

-3) *Build and run the game and you should be good to go*
+7) ***Build and run** the game and you should be good to go*